wenslauce/dolebsmedia/README.md

 **Important**: The default API key in the `.env` file is a placeholder and will not work.
 You must replace it with your own API key.

-### Testing Limitations

-When using Resend's free tier for testing, you can only send emails to your own verified email address.

-Currently, the application is configured to send all emails to `chengowensy@gmail.com` for testing.

-To test the application with your own email:
-1. Update the `.env` file with your Resend API key
-2. Open `src/app/api/send-email/route.ts` and change both occurrences of `chengowensy@gmail.com` to your own email address

 ### Domain Setup for Production

 For production use, you must: